-We use this framework to estimate a VAR model using quarterly data over the period 1980q2 through 2015q1.30 To simplify comparisons, we look at different scenarios under which sterling would have appreciated by 1% after four quarters.
-In other words, we set the magnitude of each of the shocks (to UK demand, UK supply, etc.) as needed to cause an identical 1% exchange rate appreciation at the end of 4
+We use this framework to estimate a VAR model using quarterly data over the period 1980q2 through 2015q1.30 To simplify comparisons, we look at different scenarios under which sterling would have appreciated by 1% after four guarters.
+In other words, we set the magnitude of each of the shocks (to UK demand, UK supply, etc.) as needed to cause an identical 1% exchange rate appreciation at the end of 4 shocks to demand and supply to some extent.

 28 For example, Corsetti and Dedola (2007) show that the degree of pass-through varies based on whether the shock hits upstream or downstream producers, and Corsetti, Leduc and Dedola (2005) stress the importance of controlling for the general-equilibrium effects of the shocks leading to exchange rate movements when measuring pass-through.
-Of course, economic forecasts do control for different shocks to demand and supply to some extent.
-29 Our identification strategy rests on several key assumptions, all of which are explained in more detail in the paper.
-First, only supply
+Of course, economic forecasts do control for different